 Summary

-Alternative Name(s): Pants
+Alternative Name(s): Pants, Jodhpurs

-Full dress trousers with 1 3/4" stipe, worn by a gunner in the Victorian Horse Artillery.
+Full dress trousers with 1 3/4" stripe, worn by a gunner in the Victorian Horse Artillery.
 The design of each uniform was strictly spelt out in military regulations.
 The red collar shows this uniform belonged to one of the gunners.
 The officers wore jackets glittering with gold lace and gold cord.

 The volunteer corps reflected Melbourne's social hierarchies.
 Wealthy landowner and grazier Sir William Clarke founded the horse artillery and based it at his property Rupertswood, near Sunbury.
 His son Rupert commanded the battery.
 The Clarkes provided 60 horses for the horse artillery, at substantial cost.